trimstray/the-practical-linux-hardening-guide/README.md

 Please also remember:

-  > _The Practical Linux Hardening Guide_ also contains my comments that may differ from certain industry principles.
+  > This guide contains my comments that may differ from certain industry principles.
 If you are not sure what to do please see **[Policy Compliance](#policy-compliance)**.

 ### The Importance of Hardening Linux